At Fortus we’re fortunate to work with some truly exciting, innovative and, of course, creative business owners and entrepreneurs. ...

 Employee Ownership Trusts...
-How to create a LASTING LEGACY
+How you can create a LASTING LEGACY

 13 January 2021

-Last month, at the end of the most turbulent and unsettling of years for many businesses operating within the Creative Industries, the leaders of creative agency Quiet Storm, celebrated its 25th anniversary and announced they were moving the agency into an Employee Ownership Trust (EOT).
-This follows Emperor adopting this vehicle for their business earlier in the year and others have done similar, including leading creative pitch consultancy AAR.
+Last month, at the end of the most turbulent and unsettling of years for most, if not all businesses operating within the Creative Industries, the leaders of creative agency Quiet Storm, celebrated its 25th anniversary and announced they were moving the agency into an Employee Ownership Trust (EOT).
+This follows design agency, Emperor, adopting this vehicle for their own business earlier in the year with others having done similar, including leading creative pitch consultancy AAR.

 So, what exactly is an EOT and more importantly what appeal does it hold for businesses and their teams?